-When providers code, it can be difficult to find a procedure code for a service and the provider may select any code, just to get by the field and get to the next patient.
+When providers code and select CPT codes in the medical record, it can be difficult to find a procedure code for a service and the provider may select any code, just to get by the field and get to the next patient.
 Some providers find a code and stick to it.
 All new patient visits billed as 99204s and all established patient visits billed as 99213s.

 Coders can become too conservative, strangling revenue.
 Sometimes, coders are asked to code for specialty services that are out of their scope of knowledge, when a group hires a new physician.
 And, the cost of having someone read and code the notes for all encounters can be prohibitively high.
 Disagreements with providers can lead to adversarial relationships rather than collegial ones.